Sharcoux/rn-css/README.md

 # RN-CSS

-This lib brings CSS units to react-native with the same API as [styled-components](https://github.com/styled-components/styled-components)
+This lib brings CSS units to react-native with the same API as [styled-components](https://github.com/styled-components/styled-components).
+You can check there for more documentation

 ## Supported units: